suigarra/bedrockupdate/README.md

      ./install.sh

+done, now u can run it by running:

+     bedrockupdate

 # add new stratums to the script
 the script only has main stratums, so if u need to add one heres a template to add new stratums to script: